QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Higher twist and target mass corrections

-where $F_2^{\rm TMC}(x,Q^2)$ are given by Eq.\eqref{eg1JacobTMC}.
+where $F_2^{\rm TMC}(x,Q^2)$ is given by Eq.~\eqref{eg1JacobTMC}.
 The operation ${\cal O}_{\rm TMC} [\cdots]$ in the above equation refers to the target mass correction while the twist-2 contribution is considered for the desired structure function.
-It should be noted that the $h(x, Q^2)$ coefficient is determined at individual intervals of $x$ and Q$^2$ but finally the averaged result over the Q$^2$ is taken into account. {{}Therefore the $x$ dependence of $h(x)$ as the higher twist contribution could be defined as it follows~\cite{Blumlein:2008kz}:}
+It should be noted that, the $h(x, Q^2)$-coefficient is determined at individual intervals of $x$ and Q$^2$ but finally the averaged result over Q$^2$ is taken into account.
+Therefore, the $x$-dependence of $h(x)$ as the higher twist contribution could be defined as \cite{Blumlein:2008kz}

-To achieve a sufficient flexibility for the higher twist contribution during the data analyses, one is inevitable to consider the above choice for the $h(x, Q^2)$.
-As was mentioned the cuts $Q^2 \geq 4 \, {\rm GeV}^2$ and $4 < W^2 < 12.5 \, {\rm GeV}^2$ should be considered for the higher twist QCD analysis of the nonsinglet world data.
-The valence PDFs parameters and the $\Lambda_{\rm QCD}$ parameter together the ones for the $h(x)$ function could be fitted simultaneously to the data. {{{} In spite to what is custom, i.e. to consider all the effective factors simultaneously in the fit, we first do a fit for the PDF parameters at large $W^2$ values.
-We then calculate the TMC to the structure functions.
-Following that we add to this calculation, with fixed PDFs parameters, a HT term.
-The free parameters of this term are obtained during the second stage of the fit, using the smaller values of $W^2$.
-The reason that we resort to this fitting method is to indicate the ability of Laplace transformation technique at the NNLO approximation to extract the nonsinglet structure function rather than to utilize an extended fitting procedure.}} The fitted results for the concerned PDFs parameters are listed in Table.~\ref{tab:ht}.
+To achieve a flexible higher twist contribution during the data analysis, the above choice of $h(x, Q^2)$ would be effective.
+As was mentioned, the cuts $Q^2 \geq 4 \, {\rm GeV}^2$ and $4 < W^2 < 12.5 \, {\rm GeV}^2$ should be considered for the higher twist QCD analysis of the non-singlet data.
+The value of $\Lambda_{\rm QCD}$ and the free parameters of valence PDFs and function $h(x)$ could be extracted through the fit procedure to all available data.
+Our strategy is to perform a fit for the PDF parameters at large values of $W^2$ and then to impose the TMC effect to the structure functions.
+Following that a HT-term is added to the calculation while the PDFs parameters are fixed.
+The free parameters of HT-term are determined during the second stage of fit procedure using the lower values of $W^2$.
+Our reason for this strategy of fitting is to indicate the ability of Laplace transformation technique at the NNLO expansion to extract the non-singlet structure function.
+The fitted result for the HT term is listed in Table.~\ref{tab:ht}.